ant-nrfconnect/sdk-ant/doc/getting_started.rst

 Access to the ANT for nRF Connect repository is granted to ANT Adopters after accepting the license agreement and authenticating through GitHub.

-Once your access is set up, you will be able to see the repository here: https://github.com/ant-nrfconnect/sdk-ant
+Once your access is set up, you will be able to browse the repository here: https://github.com/ant-nrfconnect/sdk-ant

 The ANT module must be enabled by prefixing the ``ant`` group-filter in sdk-nrf's west manifest (``west.yml``) from ``-`` to ``+``.
 For example: